JeremyJeanson/simple-fitbit-settings/Distribution/README.md

 ﻿# Download
 [![npm](https://img.shields.io/npm/dw/simple-fitbit-settings.svg?logo=npm&label=npm%20version)](https://www.npmjs.com/package/simple-fitbit-settings)
 # Introduction
-The goal of this module is to reduce the time to implement settings communication inside of your Fitbit OS application.
+The goal of this module is to simplify management of settings inside Fitbit OS applications.
+It implements communication of settings from the companion to the device application, and the initialization of the companion User Interface (UI).

 It could be used with typescript or JavaScript.
 # Features
 This module includes many features that will make you settings easy to use: